-With fall arriving, interactions with wild animals tend to be more numerous.
-As the temperatures drop, animals ramp up for winter and mating season.
+When fall arrives, interactions with wild animals tend to be more numerous.
+As the temperature drops, animals ramp up for winter and mating season.
 This time of year, hunting seasons open and bring forward the importance of conservation.
-Research out of the University of British Columbia was recently released, just in time for fall, concerning conservation efforts throughout Canada.
+Research out of the University of British Columbia was released regarding conservation efforts throughout Canada.
 These findings show the reality of life on earth.

 The unfortunate reality of those findings is that some species will never fully recover, regardless of time and effort.
 What does this tell us?
 A lot!
-First of all, it forces us to accept that we can not save all species on our planet.
+First of all, it forces us to accept that we can not save all species.
 Long before humans evolved into what we are today, species came and went.
 Our ecosystems are fragile but also resilient in many ways.
 Secondly, this study brings attention to how wasteful some actions can be, even when these actions are completed with the best intentions.
-With a limited amount of time and resources to help a species recover, those resources are better put towards those having the most impact.
+With a limited amount of time and resources to help species recover, those resources are better put towards those having the greatest impact.

-The best defense we have in preventing species extinction is educations, whether it be in a formal school setting, hunter education courses, or more modern approaches such as social media advertising.
+The best defense in preventing species extinction is education, whether it be in a formal school setting, hunter education courses, or modern approaches such as social media advertising.
 Each year, more hunters are choosing not to hunt while more people are recreating and viewing wildlife.
 This shift has resulted in a decrease in conservation funds.
 Without an increase in financial contributions, more areas of the world will have to decide which species to help and which to ignore.
-What will you do to change this trend?